C++ Core Guidelines: Rules about Resource Management

 auto widget = makeWidget(10);

 Who should be the owner of the widget?
 The caller or the callee?
 I assume you can not answer the question for the pointer in the example.
 Me too.
 This means we have no idea who should call delete.
-In contrast, cases (2) to (4) are quite obvious.
-In the case of the object or of the std::unique_ptr, the caller is the owner.
-In the case of the std::shared_ptr, the caller and the callee share the ownership.

 One question remains.
-Should you go with an object or a smart pointer.
+Should you go with an object or a smart pointer?
 Here are my thoughts.

 • If the object is cheap to copy and the caller should be the owner of the widget, use an object.
 If not cheap to copy, use a std::unique_ptr.